Common Wealth Seed Growers / Mimosa Community Farm

 About the Farm:

 Most of Common Wealth Seed Growers' production and research work takes place at Mimosa Community Farm (we work with a few other growers on the seed production).
-Mimosa is a new income-sharing community in Louisa County, Virginia.
-Louisa is home to several intentional communities, including Twin Oaks and Acorn.
-Mimosa Community is currently home to three adults and three children.
+Mimosa is a new, household-sized income-sharing community in Louisa County, Virginia.
+Louisa is home to several intentional communities, including Twin Oaks, Living Energy Farm and Acorn.

 We plan to grow about three acres of seed and research crops this year.
 We are certified organic.
 The main parcel of land we are farming is a short walk away, and is owned by Twin Oaks Community.
-Although 2018 is only our second growing season as Mimosa Community, Edmund has been growing seeds on the same land (as a Twin Oaks Member) since 2009.
+2019 is our third growing season as Mimosa Community.
+Edmund has been growing seeds on the same land (as a Twin Oaks Member) since 2009.

 In addition to the seed production we do for Common Wealth Seed Growers, we produce seeds on contract for several seed companies, including Southern Exposure Seed Exchange, Baker Creek and Fedco.
 We have an especially close working relationship with Southern Exposure (which is about four miles down the road and run by Acorn Community).
 Besides our focus on cucurbit crops, we grow tomato, pepper, okra, corn, cowpea, peanut, kale, collards, carrot, turnip, calendula, lettuce and tulsi seed crops.
 We sell some of our winter squash as a wholesale produce crop, and we grow medicinal herb crops of tulsi, calendula, and milky oats.